BertovDev/BertovDev/README.md

 - 😋 I really like code fun projects and share them
 - 🎈 I’m expected to become a Full Web Stack Developer in 2021 (I’m pretty close to it 😁)
-- 🌱 I’m currently learning Three.js
+- 🌱 I’m currently learning Three.js and React

 ### Connect with me: